 |Broker Name||Typical EUR/USD Spread||Minimum Deposit||Max.
 Leverage|

 Forex trading in Malaysia is not legalized yet but is neither illegal.
 Retail forex brokers offering trading services in Malaysia operate in a legal grey area.
 International forex brokers are allowed to accept clients residing in Malaysia.

-Many Forex Brokers support Islamic Accounts for Muslim traders, this includes HotForex, Tickmill, FXTM, OctaFX, and others.
-Such brokers do not incur swap fee on their Islamic or swap-free accounts.
-In return, they might incur higher spread or trading commission.
+Many Forex Brokers support Islamic Accounts for Muslim traders, this includes HF Markets, Tickmill, FXTM, OctaFX, and others.
+Such brokers do not incur swap fees on their Islamic or swap-free accounts.
+In return, they might incur a higher spread or trading commission.